-Chipotle Paste recipe.
-It gives a wonderful, smoky flavour to fish and meat, is perfect for grilling and barbecuing and adds depth to stews and chilli con carne.
+Add a deep, earthy and smoky flavour to your recipes with this Chipotle Chilli Paste or Chipotle Sauce as it’s also known and make it quite frequently.
+It can be used for so many things, gives a wonderful, smoky flavour to fish and meat, is perfect for grilling and barbecuing and adds depth to stews and chilli con carne.

 - 20 chipotle chillies